The Best Day Trips from Phoenix

 Get in Touch with Your Inner Woo

 Sedona is a very artistic place and also a very spiritual one.
 If you are so inclined, there are a lot of spiritually oriented things to do.
-Sedona is known for being a vortex center, a place alive with energy that is believed to be conducive to healing, self-exploration, and meditation.
+Sedona is known for being a vortex center, a place alive with an energy that is believed to be conducive to healing, self-exploration, and meditation.

 See the Church in the Rock